joshjennings98/fsharp-brainfuck-compiler/README.md

-# fsharp-brainfuck-to-C
+# fsharp-brainfuck-compiler

-Transpile Brainfuck to C. Implemented in F#.
+An optimising brainfuck to x86 assembly compiler written in F#.

-This code is purposefully written quite verbosely since brainfuck compilers have been made that are only 100 - 200 bytes so there is no point in making it super small.

-To remove optimisations, set the `optimise` variable to false.
+To remove optimisations, add the `no-optimise` argument.

-To change the array size, change the `SIZE` variable to the desired value.
+To change the array size, add the `SIZE` as the desired value.

+Use the name of the brainfuck file as the first argument.

+For a hello world example, see the included shell script `test.sh`.

 ## Types.fs